 Professor

 Appointment or promotion to the rank of Professor is recognition of demonstrated achievement and distinction over the span of an individual's academic career, with evidence of longstanding leadership and substantial contributions both within and outside the university.

-The traditional route to Professor will be based on achievements in scholarship/research/creative activity in the appropriate discipline(s).
-Distinction may also be demonstrated in the areas of teaching and related instructional activity or service evidenced through scholarship in these areas.
-While distinction must be demonstrated in at least one dimension of the faculty role, the candidate must demonstrate commitment to and competency in the others.
+For promotion to Professor the candidate must demonstrate at a minimum:

+1. Distinction in Scholarship/research/creative activity and excellence in teaching and service

+2. Distinction in Scholarship of Teaching and excellence in research and service

+Distinction in Scholarship of Teaching is defined as:

+“The rigorous investigation of student learning, with the purpose of developing novel teaching methodologies and practices that can lead to the measurable enhancement of student learning.
+The results of the investigation are made public through quality scholarly outlets and widely-accepted conferences and general or discipline-specific journals.”
+(DePaul University)

 While the decision involves the candidate's entire career, the candidate’s record shall demonstrate significant additional achievement beyond that demonstrated at the time of promotion to Associate Professor.
 While demonstrated merit, not

 years of service, shall be the primary factor in determining the case for promotion to Professor, no earlier than five years completed in rank from the year that the promotion became effective, may be considered the norm for promotion from Associate to Professor.
 Years in rank and sustained productivity at FAU are particularly important.